 Q: Is there any other advice you would like to offer new expat arrivals?

 A: Special advice?
-Always load up on alcohol at duty-free!
+Always load up on alcohol; it's duty-free!
 Otherwise, you will be schlepping to the Swedish border for a shopping trip!
 Alcohol is especially pricey here.

 ~ Interviewed September 2012